 8. Strawberry Girl by Lois Lenski

 Who knew farming could be as dramatic as the Hatfield and McCoy feud?
-Set right after the turn of the century in the early 20th century, strawberrying farming in Florida brings out the bad blood for the Boyers and the Slaters when Slater’s cattle destroy the Boyers’ crop.
-Lenski was inspired by Crackers, the descendents of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [chapter book, ages 9 and up]
+Set right after the turn of the century in the early 20th century, strawberry farming in Florida brings out the bad blood for the Boyers and the Slaters when Slater’s cattle destroy the Boyers’ crop.
+Lenski was inspired by Crackers, the descendants of Anglo-Saxon pioneer settlers in early Florida, that she met and befriended in this snapshot of a bygone time. [chapter book, ages 9 and up]

 7. Seven Wonders of Sassafras Springs by Betty G. Birney

 I have to say nothing has made so excited than to learn kids in my area have loved this book too.
-Sometimes the old fashioned books slip by their radar or have trouble competing with the likes of Percy Jackson or Diary of a Wimpy Kid!
+Sometimes the old-fashioned books slip by their radar or have trouble competing with the likes of Percy Jackson or Diary of a Wimpy Kid!

 Sassafras Springs is a small, sleeping farming town and Eben McAllister thinks there is nothing exciting here at all.
 His pa challenges him to find seven wonders in his town that rival the Seven Wonders of the World and his prize will be a trip to Colorado.
 As Eben searches out this seemingly impossible task, he finds that the people around him have stories to tell … stories that will rival the Seven Wonders of the World!